 Shaw is an operative for the United Nations' covert dirty-tricks squad, using espionage and quasi-ethical tactics to secure peace and cooperation.
 When a shipping container full of dead ...
 See full summary »

 At the offices of a Japanese corporation, during a party, a woman, who's evidently a professional mistress, is found dead, apparently after some rough sex.
 A police detective, Web Smith is ...
 See full summary »

-A 25 year old female White House staffer, Carla Town is murdered in the White House.
-D.C. homicide detective Regis is assigned to investigate, only to find all evidence suppressed by the Secret Service.
-After suspecting a cover-up, Regis convinces Secret Service Agent Nina Chance to assist in uncovering the cover-up.
+A 25 year old female White House staffer, Carla Town, is murdered in the White House.
+D.C. homicide detective Regis is assigned to investigate, only to find evidence suppressed by the Secret Service.
+After suspecting a cover-up, Regis convinces Secret Service Agent Nina Chance to assist in uncovering the truth.
 The President's son Kyle Neil is a prime suspect, as he was having sex with Carla within an hour of her murder.
-While the investigation ensues the President Jack Neil is holding meetings with top military personnel regarding North Korea's holding 23 U.S. military personnel hostage.
-Regis confronts top Secret Service Agent Spikings at his home shortly after Spikings returns home with evidence leading to the murder.
+While the investigation ensues, the President, Jack Neil, is holding meetings with top military personnel regarding North Korea's holding 23 U.S. military personnel hostage.
+Regis confronts top Secret Service Agent Spikings at his home shortly after Spikings returns with evidence leading to the murder.
 The home is attacked and Spikings is killed, but Regis makes it out alive with Agent Chance's assistance, and with the evidence tape.
-White House adviser Jordan presents false evidence to the President that his son killed Carla and forces the President to say he...
+White House adviser Jordan presents false evidence to the President that his son killed Carla and forces the President to say he will ...
 Written by

 Was this review helpful to you?